-- improving accessibility to the ATC, Port of Brisbane and Brisbane Airport Project
+improving accessibility to the ATC, Port of Brisbane and Brisbane Airport Project

-The Australian Government will provide a capped contribution of $914.18 million, in partnership with the Queensland Government.
+The Australian Government will provide a contribution of $901.80 million, in partnership with the Queensland Government.

 Project early works commenced in September 2014.
 Major construction commenced in February 2016 and is expected to be completed by late 2018.

 Disclaimer: The material contained in this site is made available